igbuend/baldwin.sh/README.md

 ## Flowchart of "just doit"

-The following shows what happens when you execute `just doit`.
+The following chart shows what happens when you execute `just doit`.

 ```mermaid
 graph TD